Introduction to Orofacial Myofunctional Therapy

 For the past twelve years, Samantha has been dedicated to learning and sharing the benefits of myofunctional therapy.
 As a young girl, so many disorders were left untreated, which has only fueled her passion to share the benefits of myofunctional therapy.
 As the director of the AOMT, she has designed the courses offered, helping to facilitate the latest evidence based research which touches on breathing reeducation, sleep disorders, TMJ disorders, posture, fascia-release, and frenulum inspection and surgery.
 She holds two Bachelors, one in Performance Studies (Northwestern University) and one in Communicative Disorders and Sciences (Utah State University), and a Masters of Science in Communication Disorders and Sciences (CSUN).
 Samantha is a founding board member of the Academy of Applied Myofunctional Sciences (AAMS), an adjunct professor at Dugoni School of Dentistry in San Francisco and supports research on myofunctional therapy at several universities around the world.

 Introduction to Orofacial Myofunctional Therapy

-Our course is now expanded to support our students with extensive learning in Anatomy, Physiology, and Pathology centered around the orofacial complex.
+Our course has been expanded to support our students with extensive learning in Anatomy, Physiology, and Pathology centered around the orofacial complex.
 We are committed to providing the best foundational knowledge available with ongoing mentorship in our weekly meetings.
 Our students are loving the expanded learning and the community which is centered around finding solutions for patients with orofacial myofunctional disorders.